-However, at the request of the Western Regional Air Partnership (WRAP), EPA revised the mobile source provisions in 51.309 and published a final rule on July 3, 2003 {68 FR 39842}(see Appendix J-O).
-This is because, in the interim since the Grand Canyon Visibility Transport Commission (GCVTC) made its recommendations, new developments have caused a major change in the mobile source emissions projections.
+However, at the request of the Western Regional Air Partnership (WRAP), EPA revised the mobile source provisions in 51.309 and published a final rule on July 3, 2003 (see Appendix J-O).
+This is because, since the Grand Canyon Visibility Transport Commission (GCVTC) made its recommendations, new developments have caused a major change in the mobile source emissions projections.

-Results of modeling [that] conducted by the WRAP, [conducted, project] predict a significant decline in mobile source emissions throughout the region during the 2003-2018 period covered by the Section 309 plans.
-[Except for sulfur dioxide (SO2),] Mobile source emissions for all pollutants except for sulfur dioxide (SO2), are expected to decline continuously over the course of the first regional haze planning period (2003-2018).
-The states are no longer [have] required to determine if mobile source emissions are a significant contributor to haze in their states.
-Instead, states are required to show a continuous decline in emissions form 2003-2018.
+Results of modeling that the WRAP, conducted, project a significant decline in mobile source emissions throughout the region during the 2003-2018 period covered by the 309 plans.
+Except for sulfur dioxide (SO2), Mobile source emissions for all pollutants are expected to decline continuously over the course of the first regional haze planning period (2003-2018).
+The states no longer have to determine if mobile source emissions are a significant contributor to haze in their states.

-[B)] (a) Actual and Projected Statewide Inventory for Mobile Source Emissions.
+B) Actual and Projected Statewide Inventory for Mobile Source Emissions.

-[Pursuant to requirements in the revised 40 CFR 51.309(d)(5)(i), and with the assistance of the WRAP, the AQCB has compiled an of baseline and future year mobile source emissions for the years 2003 to 2018.
+Pursuant to requirements in the revised 40 CFR 51.309(d)(5)(i), and with the assistance of the WRAP, the AQCB has compiled an of baseline and future year mobile source emissions for the years 2003 to 2018.
 Such statewide inventories must demonstrate a continuous decline in mobile source emissions over the 2003-2018 planning period.
 If mobile source emissions do not decline as expected, states will have to revise their SIPs to include any additional feasible strategies to control mobile source emissions.